davidecatucci3/tokenizer/README.md

 about tokenization

 ## Files
-### src
+### src/
-- src/tn.py: Code of the tokenizer
+- tn.py: Code of the tokenizer
-- src/tn_fn.py: External functions used by the tokenizer, there are two functions `get_pairs()` and `merge()` that are the two functions that make works the BPE algorithm
+- tn_fn.py: External functions used by the tokenizer, there are two functions `get_pairs()` and `merge()` that are the two functions that make works the BPE algorithm

-### test
+### test/
-- test/compare.py: Used during the developing process to make sure that my tokenizer was working as well as the hugging face tokenizer (that it's a famous tokenizer library)
+- compare.py: Used during the developing process to make sure that my tokenizer was working as well as the hugging face tokenizer (that it's a famous tokenizer library)

-### tokenizer save
+### tokenizer save/
-- tokenizer save: folder where the tokenizer data are saved after calling the function `tn.save()`, there is also the function `tn.load()` in case you want load a saved tokenizer
+folder where the tokenizer data are saved after calling the function `tn.save()`, there is also the function `tn.load()` in case you want load a saved tokenizer

 ## How to use it